dk-liang/FIDTM/README.md

 # Training

 The official training code is coming soon.
-Also, the training strategy is simple.
+Also, the training strategy is very simple.
 You can replace the density map with the FIDT map in any regressors for training.